Lucas3oo/sonarlint-gradle-plugin/README.md

 dependencies {
   sonarlintPlugins 'org.sonarsource.html:sonar-html-plugin:3.6.0.3106'
-  sonarlintPlugins 'org.sonarsource.javascript:sonar-javascript-plugin:9.9.0.19492' // both JS and TS sonarlintPlugins 'org.sonarsource.typescript:sonar-typescript-plugin:2.1.0.4359'
+  sonarlintPlugins 'org.sonarsource.javascript:sonar-javascript-plugin:9.9.0.19492' // both JS and TS sonarlintPlugins 'org.sonarsource.xml:sonar-xml-plugin:2.6.1.3686'
-  sonarlintPlugins 'org.sonarsource.xml:sonar-xml-plugin:2.6.1.3686'
 }
 ```

 ### Apply to Kotlin project
-If the project has the Kotlin plugin applied then that means the Java plugin is applied too.
+If the project has [the `kotlin` plugin](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.jvm) applied then that
+means the Java plugin is applied too.
 The `Sonarlint` task will be generated for main and test classes.
 E.g. `sonarlintMain` and `sonarlintTest`.
-The source code and resources for the 'main' source set will be scanned using all the sonarlint plugins you
+The source code and resources for the 'main' and 'test' source sets will be scanned using all the sonarlint plugins you
 configure.
 So if you have both Java and Kotlin source code then configure all
 the language plugins for your code.
 Like both `org.sonarsource.java:sonar-java-plugin:7.15.0.30507`
 and `org.sonarsource.kotlin:sonar-kotlin-plugin:2.10.0.1456` and any additionally plugin you need.